kaine0x00/dotfiles/README.md

 - Mason plugin management
 - Nvim tree for file navigation with nice simple icons
 - Undotree with physical backup on system dirs
+- Added tmux configuration and neovim compatibility (move between panels with C-vim movement motions hjkl)

+### Neovim AppImage

+For stability, I have uploaded the version of nvim I use.
+This way, i ensure that if you use this version (v9.1.x) it will be compatible with my configurations

 ## Terminal Features (ZSH)